infinitescroll/quasar/README.md

   })
 }

-// get a list of storage contracts that quasar is listening to for pin events async function getStorageContracts() {
+// Get a list of storage contracts that quasar is listening to for pin events. async function getStorageContracts() {
   const response = await fetch(`${quasarUrl}/api/v0/contracts`, {
     method: 'GET'